bradhika80/Plotly-Challenge/README.md

 The dataset reveals that a small handful of microbial species (also called operational taxonomic units, or OTUs, in the study) were present in more than 70% of people, while the rest were relatively rare.

+The final project can be viewed via :- https://github.com/bradhika80/Plotly-Challenge

 ## Step 1: Plotly

 1. Use the D3 library to read in `samples.json`.